Skip to content

 Maniacally, she gallops across the stage, stomping like Michael Flatley on crack.
 Gravely thin and bare-chested, Marlene Monteiro Freitas tap-dances around.
 She squeezes her tits and pulls handfuls of (fake) hair from her scalp.
 "My name is Mimosa Ferrara," she panted menacingly, as her black leggings sag off her ass and linger just above the pubic area....

-Inertia and extreme duration make "Wild Life Take Away Station" by Ibrahim Quraishi a mysterious still life
+Inertia and extreme duration make Ibrahim Quraishi's "Wild Life Take Away Station" a mysterious still life

 Upon entering, Wild Life Take Away Station has been going on for four hours.
 Two performers - Diego Agulló and Ria Higler, a young man and an old woman - stroll through the Central Museum's project studio like drowsy zombies.
-They are pale and muscle-naked, except for their weird slippers and wigs.
+They are pale and muscle-naked, apart from their weird slippers and wigs.
 The two lie sprawled across the sofa,...

 175 / 12 Months